 Employees and students should be familiar with signs and symptoms of illness caused by the agent(s) under investigation.
-A laboratory worker that develops illness that could be of laboratory origin should inform his/her supervisor, complete a Supervisor's First Report of Injury form, and report to the UT Employee/Student Health Services.
-If the employee or student prefers to see another physician, he/she should advise the other physician of a potential laboratory infection so that the UT Employee/Student Health Services physician can be contacted for consultation.
+A laboratory worker that develops illness that could be of laboratory origin should inform his/her supervisor, complete a Supervisor's First Report of Injury form, and report to the UTHealth Houston Health Services or UTHealth Houston Student Health & Counseling Services.
+If the employee or student prefers to see another physician, he/she should advise the other physician of a potential laboratory infection so that the UTHealth Houston Health Services or UTHealth Houston Student Health & Counseling Services physician can be contacted for consultation.

 A health history will be evaluated for each employee or student exposed to infectious microorganisms.
-A consultation will be provided to individuals based on this health history and the Laboratory Safety Plan, by the UTHealth Employee/Student Health Services physician.
+A consultation will be provided to individuals based on this health history and the Laboratory Safety Plan, by the UTHealth Houston Health Services or UTHealth Houston Student Health & Counseling Services UTHealth Houstonphysician.
 All employees and students that will work with, or will be in the laboratory where infectious microorganisms are in use, will be immunized against those agents if a vaccine is available.
-A baseline serum sample will be collected and frozen if recommended by the UT Employee/Student Health Services.
+A baseline serum sample will be collected and frozen if recommended by the